rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 - Firewall Concept
     - Lecture 36 : Firewall Concept
+		- Theory : what's firewall
+		- Theory : types of firewall
+			- types of it
+			- 2 forms of it
+			- explanation : types of it
+		- Practical Work : prevent directory traversal vulnerability via firewall configuration
+			- Q : in kali OS , which folder contain all the installed applications setting files
+			- Q : what's the command to edit the file name
+			- Q : in kali OS , by-default firewall aka
+			- Q : the folder which we shared , will it come in INPUT or OUTPUT

 - Logs
     - Lecture 38 : Logs & Doubt Solve & Batch End